-Providers are required to indicate the expected number of PDN hours for both RNs and LPNs per day, the number of days per week, and the number of weeks or months of service per provider on the PA/RF.
-The total number of PDN hours requested on the PA/RF must match the number of hours indicated on the POC.
-Services by another provider, whether another home health agency, NIP, or volunteer, must also be indicated on the POC.
+Providers are required to indicate on the PA/RF the medically necessary number of PDN hours per day, the number of days per week, and the number of weeks.
+The total number of PDN hours requested on the PA/RF must be equal to or less than the number of hours ordered by the physician and indicated on the POC.
+Services by another provider, whether another home health agency, NIP, personal care provider, or volunteer, must also be indicated on the POC.